croct-tech/challenges/web-designer/README.md

 As a Web Designer, you will be responsible for developing and ensuring consistency across all company communication channels (social media, website, and external presentations).

-For starters, your first task is to analyze the Instagram pages and the website of one of the companies below and document your impressions regarding design principles, brand consistency (between the examined platforms), and personal perspective.
+For starters, your first task is to analyze the Instagram page and the website of one of the companies below and document your impressions regarding design principles, brand consistency (between the examined platforms), and personal perspective.